Tedmcm/SMART_CONTRACTS/README.md

 * **Second Contract** is a `TieredProfitSplitter` that will distribute different percentages of incoming Ether to employees at different tiers/levels.
 For example, the CEO gets paid 60%, CTO 25%, and CIO gets 15%.

 * **Third Contract** is a `DeferredEquityPlan` that models traditional company stock plans.
-This contract will automatically manage 1000 shares with an annual distribution of 250 over 4 years for a single employee.
+This contract will automatically manage a 1000 shares with an annual distribution of 250 over 4 years for a single employee.